-At Westridge Health Center, a University of Utah Health Care Community Clinic, doctors strive to tailor healthy living programs for each patient.
+At Westridge Health Center, one of the health centers at University of Utah Health, doctors strive to tailor healthy living programs for each patient.
 Gellner explains, “We review each patient’s diet, exercise, and social structure to see where each person needs improvement or support.
 Children over 10 years old also have blood work done to check lipids, glucose, insulin levels, thyroid and liver function.”
 Doctors then follow up monthly to see how patients are feeling, to review and reset goals, and to check weight and body mass index.

 After counseling with Gellner, the Martinez family started exercising together several times a week.
 They go to the gym together or borrow exercise videos from the library and work out to them.
 One of Danielle’s recent goals was to mix up her exercises to prevent boredom and to create a more balanced workout routine.

 Gellner stresses the importance of a healthy diet to her patients, and provides them with tips for modifying favorite recipes.
 She encourages her patients to share healthy recipes and is compiling a cookbook for Westridge patients.
 Danielle’s mother, Yessenia, changed her cooking techniques and grocery purchases to champion healthy eating habits in the Martinez home.
 Here are six tips the Martinez family practices to help lower Danielle’s cholesterol that you can use in your household: